 - Flat metal or wooden spatula

-- A large skillet or frying pan
+- A large skillet or frying pan (I prefer cast iron)

-I always prepare tofu in a cast iron skillet.
+Why cook with cast iron?
+I prefer to prepare tofu in a skillet.
 My favorite skillets are cast iron and there are several very good reasons for that.
 First and foremost, cast iron is chemical-free.
-Unlike non-stick cookware, I don't have to worry about accidentally creating a toxic environment in my house if a pan overheats.
 I've heard too many heartbreaking stories about pet birds and small animals succumbing to poisonous fumes caused by teflon-coated or non-stick pans left unattended and over-heating on stovetops.
-I've also seen what happens to coated non-stick cookware when the surface gets scratched or abraded.
+Additionally, I've seen what happens to coated non-stick cookware when the surface gets scratched or abraded.
 Teflon in my food?
 No thank you.

 Recipe